IsaacWoods/poplar/book/kernel/platforms/index.md

 - A customizable number of emulated RV64 HARTs
 - Is booted via QEMU's `-kernel` option and OpenSBI
 - A Virtio block device with attached GPT 'disk'
+- Support for USB devices via EHCI

+Devices such as the EHCI USB controller are connected to a PCIe bus, and so we use the [Advanced Interrupt Architecture](https://github.com/riscv/riscv-aia) with MSIs to avoid the complexity of shared pin-based PCI interrupts.
+This is done by passing the `aia=aplic-imsic` machine option to QEMU.